rlhk/logseq-url-plus/README.md

 - Need more formatting templates beyond the default `[title](url)`.
 Customizable templates in plan
 - Works for block with multiple terms and even multiline.
 The plugin only considers the last term without other content in the active editing block
 - Presist URL metadata or API response in graph
-- Learn Logseq plugin dev in ClojureScript (most plugins today are written in JS/TS, if not all)
+- Learn Logseq plugin dev in ClojureScript (Sample projects are rare when this project started)

 ## Plugin Devevelopment in ClojureScript